eugenennamdi/SMART-CONTRACTING-WITH-PYTEAL/README.md

-# Using PYTEAL to purely express smart contract logic.
+# Using PYTEAL to express smart contract logic.

 BUILD STEPS